wiredtiger/testy/README.md

 ```
 By default, the WiredTiger branch is `develop` and the testy branch is `main`.

 The `update` function allows you update the wiredtiger and/or testy source on the remote host.
-This function can take two optional arguments, a WiredTiger branch and/or a testy branch and will update the current branch to these supplied branches.
-The `update` function will stop the current workload, update the branches and start the workload again in its function.
-If no arguments are provided, no updates will be made.
+This function can take two optional arguments, a WiredTiger branch and/or a testy branch and updates the current branch to these supplied branches.
+The `update` function stops the current workload, updates the branches and starts the workload again in its function.
+If no arguments are provided, nothing is done.
 ```
 fab -H user@host update [--wiredtiger-branch=branch] [--testy-branch=branch]
 ```